 Admission Requirements Tabs

-International studies students have many ways to get involved, on and off campus.
-You may choose to be a Global Buddy to a new international student, brush up your language skills at one of the many language department conversation hours, or volunteer with a community organization devoted to international understanding, such as the Iowa United Nations Association, Iowa City Foreign Relations Council, or the Council for International Visitors to Iowa Cities.
+International studies students have many options to get involved, on and off campus.
+You may choose to be a Global Buddy to a new international student, brush up your language skills at one of the many language department conversation hours, or volunteer with a community organization dedicated to international understanding, such as the Iowa United Nations Association, Iowa City Foreign Relations Council, or the Council for International Visitors to Iowa Cities.

 The university hosts a variety of activities related to international studies, including lectures, plays, films, international writer-in-residence programs, and group discussions.